What to teach after alphabet?

 Suppose you have trouble with what comes next after your child has learned the English letters.
 In that case, several ways help encourage your child to engage better in a fun learning routine.
 These methods will benefit your child to enjoy learning these strategies for gaining confidence in reading, speaking, and writing in further education.

-Does your kid know that the alphabet is organized in capital and lowercase letters?
+Does your kid know that the alphabet organizes in capital and lowercase letters?
 If not, it is time to invest in the distinction between the two.
 You can likewise take your kid’s name and clarify how the principal letter promotes.
-Yet, the remainder of the letters are lowercase.
+Yet, the remainder of the letters is lowercase.
 Experience books and point out capital letters.
 They may begin to understand that capital letters are the primary letter of each sentence.

 Messing around to coordinate the capitalized letter to the lowercase letter is a pleasant rehearsal method.
 It will benefit in how to write names and various objects straightaway.
 One of the best ways to demonstrate capital and lowercase letters is to use the Alphabet Recognition app.
 The app has four recognition activities to enhance your child’s learning routine.
 Interactive exercises save time from printed worksheets and keep your child engaged and busy during the day.